System Design Space

 A shared language for guarantees

-The project made the hierarchy of consistency models easier to reason about and separated transaction isolation in databases from linearizability in distributed operations.
+Before Jepsen, engineers argued about “reliability” without agreeing on terms.
+The project built a hierarchy of consistency models and separated two worlds that used to get conflated: transaction isolation in relational databases and linearizability of distributed operations.

 Better systems